 - Generally, RV refrigerator/freezers are designed to keep food cool but are not intended to flash freeze or cool food quickly.
 Stock the refrigerator with already cold or frozen food. - Arrange items in the refrigerator for free airflow between them. - Vents on the driver side of your camper provide access to wire and gas connections in the rear of the refrigerator.
-Keep them clear and free of obstructions. - Keep the cooling fins in the back of the refrigerator clean, free of frost and other accretions. - Before going on a trip, operate the refrigerator on 120V power for 8 hours or overnight to cool it sufficiently and get it cold before using. - A refrigerator thermometer kept in your refrigerator will help you monitor temperature inside. - The refrigerator can operate on propane gas, 120V shore power or 12V.
+Keep them clear and free of obstructions. - Keep the cooling fins in the back of the refrigerator clean, free of frost and other accretions. - Before going on a trip, operate the refrigerator on 120V power for 8 hours or overnight to cool it sufficiently and get it cold before using. - A refrigerator thermometer kept in your refrigerator will help you monitor temperature inside. - The refrigerator can operate on 120V shore power or 12V.
 It will always take some amount of 12V power to operate the electronic controls. - Movement during travel should not affect refrigerator performance much.
-For best results though, ensure the trailer is pulling level to the ground.
+When traversing rugged territory with steep grades for extended periods of time, refrigerator performance may be affected.
+A few hours of operating at a level location should readily remedy this.